wlswotmd/gef/README.md

 ## What is this?
 This is a fork of [GEF](https://github.com/hugsy/gef).
-However, there are two major improvements.
+However, there are 3 major improvements.

 1. Added many heuristic commands for kernel debugging __WITHOUT symboled vmlinux__ (for qemu-system; linux kernel 3.x ~ 6.9.x).
 2. Added support for [many architectures](https://github.com/bata24/gef/blob/dev/docs/QEMU-USER-SUPPORTED-ARCH.md) (for qemu-user).
+3. Added some heap dump commands for various allocators.

 Many other commands have been added and improved.
 Enjoy!